naturalblaze/lab-setup-ubuntu-kvm/tf-workspaces/microk8s_vm/MicroK8S_VM.md

-# Ubuntu VM K8S Single Node MicroK8S with Terraform
+# MicroK8S VM K8S Single Node with Terraform

-Our next Terraform workspace will be the deployment of a single Ubuntu Linux VM and then installing and configuring MicroK8S (Kubernetes).
+Our next Terraform workspace will be the deployment of a single Ubuntu Linux VM and then installing and configuring a single node MicroK8S (Kubernetes).
 Rarely do you only need to deploy a vanilla Linux system so lets expand and add some features to our deployment.

 > :bulb: **Note:** I'm separating the Terraform configurations into separate files for the different configuration blocks to help with readability but the file structure and naming patterns are completely up to you.
 You can have all the configurations in the same `.tf` file if you chose.